Introduction to Operating Systems

 Following the Clemson University Code of Student Conduct, academic dishonesty of any kind will be reported to the Clemson University Academic Integrity Committee.
 In the event that the committee reaches a finding of guilt, the student(s) involved in the misconduct will receive an automatic F for the semester.
-I will also recommend, at the board’s discretion, that the participating students be dismissed from the university.
 I take this policy very seriously.
 The University’s statement on academic integrity is posted here.
+The CECAS college statement can be found here.
 The Clemson School of Computing Academic Honesty Policy can be found here.

 Clemson University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender, pregnancy, national origin, age, disability, veteran's status, genetic information or protected activity (e.g., opposition to prohibited discrimination or participation in any complaint process, etc.) in employment, educational programs and activities, admissions and financial aid.
 This includes a prohibition against sexual harassment and sexual violence as mandated by Title IX of the Education Amendments of 1972.
 The University is committed to combatting sexual harassment and sexual violence.
 As a result, you should know that University faculty and staff members who work directly with students are required to report any instances of sexual harassment and sexual violence, to the University's Title IX Coordinator.
 What this means is that as your professor, I am required to report any incidents of sexual harassment, sexual violence or misconduct, stalking, domestic and/or relationship violence that are directly reported to me, or of which I am somehow made aware.
 There are two important exceptions to this requirement about which you should be aware: Confidential Resources and facilitators of sexual awareness programs such as "Take Back the Night and Aspire to be Well" when acting in those capacities, are not required to report incidents of sexual discrimination.
 Another important exception to the reporting requirement exists for academic work.
 Disclosures about sexual harassment, sexual violence, stalking, domestic and/or relationship violence that are shared as part of an academic project, a research project, classroom discussion, or course assignment, are not required to be disclosed to the University's Title IX Coordinator.
 This policy is located at http://www.clemson.edu/campus-life/campus-services/access/title-ix/.
 Ms. Alesia Smith is the Executive Director for Equity Compliance and the Title IX Coordinator.
 Her office is located at 223 Holtzendorff Hall, phone number is 864.656.3181, and email address is email@example.com.